phanumat/Documentation/smartapp-developers-guide/scheduling.rst

 Examples
 --------

-Here are some examples in the ``SmartThingsPublic`` repository that make use of schedules:
+Here are some examples in the ``PEA HiVEPublic`` repository that make use of schedules:

 - Once-A-Day_ uses ``schedule()`` turn switches on and off every day at a specified time.
 - Turn-It-On_ uses ``runIn()`` to turn a switch off after five minutes.